Pyogenics/WOTBSCPGFormat/README.md

 ## File format documentation

-Binary structures are represented as C++ struts and thr resulting tree is represented as TypeScript definitions.
+Binary structures are represented as C++ structs and the resulting tree is represented as TypeScript definitions.
 All values use little endian encoding.

 - [Keyed archive](docs/KA.md)
 - [Scene geometry](docs/SCG.md)